 House dust mite is a tiny insect that occurs in every home.
 You cannot see it without a microscope.
 It mainly lives in bedrooms and mattresses as part of the dust.
 Many people with atopic eczema are allergic to house dust mite.
 If you are allergic, you have to greatly reduce the numbers of house dust mite for any chance that symptoms may improve.

-However, it is impossible to clear house dust mite completely from a home, and it is hard work to greatly reduce their number to a level which may be of benefit.
-It involves regular cleaning and vacuuming with particular attention to your bedroom, mattress, and bedclothes.
+However, it is impossible to clear house dust mite completely from a home and it is hard work to reduce their number to a level which may be of benefit.
+It involves regular cleaning and vacuuming with particular attention to your bedroom, mattress and bedclothes.

 Food allergy may be a trigger in some cases

-Less than 1 in 10 children with atopic eczema have a food allergy which can make symptoms worse.
+About 1 in 2 children with atopic eczema have a food allergy which can make symptoms worse.
 In general, it is young children with severe eczema who may have a food sensitivity as a trigger factor.
-The most common foods which trigger symptoms in some people include: cows' milk, eggs, soya, wheat, fish, and nuts.
+The most common foods which trigger symptoms in some people include cow's milk, eggs, soya, wheat, fish and nuts.

-If you suspect a food is making your child's symptoms worse, then see a doctor.
+If you suspect a food is making your child's symptoms worse then see a doctor.
 You may be asked to keep a diary over 4-6 weeks.
 The diary aims to record any symptoms and all foods and drink taken.
 It may help to identify one or more suspect foods.
-If food allergy is suspected, it should be confirmed by a specialist who may recommend a diet without this food if the eczema is severe and difficult to control by other means.
+If food allergy is suspected, it should be confirmed by a specialist.
+They may recommend a diet without this food if the eczema is severe and difficult to control by other means.

-You should apply emollients as often as you need.
+You should apply emollients as often as needed.
 This may be twice a day, or several times a day if your skin becomes very dry.
 Some points about emollients include: